Portfolio

 Context.
 Enterprise AI spending is projected at $644 billion, yet 42% of companies are scrapping most initiatives.
 The gap is not technology.
 It is the absence of a management system for converting AI capability into business value.

 Approach.
-Synthesized patterns from direct experience in regulated financial services and cross-industry research into a comprehensive operating framework.
+Synthesized patterns from regulated financial services and cross-industry research into an operating framework.
 Five operating principles: operating model before technology, governance as infrastructure, architecture connecting intelligence to action, measurement reaching the balance sheet, and workforce designed for human-agent collaboration.

 Includes.
-Interactive AI Readiness Assessment (25 questions, radar chart, shareable scorecard), four maturity stages, role-based reading paths for CIOs, CEOs, CAIOs, and CDOs, 12-month transformation roadmap, and decision artifacts.
+An interactive AI Readiness Assessment (25 questions, radar chart, shareable scorecard), four maturity stages, role-based reading paths for CIOs, CEOs, CAIOs, and CDOs, and a 12-month transformation roadmap.

 Outcome.
-Open-access playbook designed to be cited in board decks and used as a decision framework by AI transformation leaders.
+An open-access playbook designed to be cited in board decks and used as a decision framework by AI transformation leaders.

 Agentic AI for Serious Engineers

 Approach.
-A deep, engineering-first guide covering the full stack: when to build an agent and when not to, tool design as typed contracts, context engineering, the observe-think-act loop, state management and planning, evaluation with gold datasets and rubric scoring, and reliability engineering (retries, checkpointing, crash recovery, cost profiling).
-Two threaded projects run from first principles through production readiness.
+A deep, engineering-first guide across the full stack: when to build an agent and when not to, tool design as typed contracts, context engineering, the observe-think-act loop, state and planning, evaluation with gold datasets and rubric scoring, and reliability engineering.
+Two threaded projects run from first principles to production readiness.

 Audience.
-Backend engineers, platform engineers, staff+ engineers, software architects, and technical leads building AI systems for production.
-Not a prompt engineering tutorial.
+Backend, platform, and staff+ engineers, software architects, and technical leads building AI for production.
+Not a prompt-engineering tutorial.
 Not a framework crash course.

 Cloud Modernization